erincayaz/Airline-Manager-4-Bot/README.md

 ### Implemented
 - Start an eco-friendly campaign if not already started.
+- Start a campaign to increase airline reputation.
 - Buy fuel and CO2 if prices are below specified thresholds.
 - Depart all planes.
 - Schedule repairs and A-Checks if needed.